Leela Gandhi

 Leela Gandhi (born 1966) is an Indian-born literary and cultural theorist who is noted for her work in postcolonial theory.
 She is currently the John Hawkes Professor of Humanities and English and director of the Pembroke Center for Teaching and Research on Women at Brown University.
+She is the great-granddaughter of Mahatma Gandhi.

 Gandhi previously taught at the University of Chicago, La Trobe University, and the University of Delhi.
 She is a founding co-editor of the academic journal Postcolonial Studies, and she serves on the editorial board of the electronic journal Postcolonial Text.
 She is a Senior Fellow of the School of Criticism and Theory at Cornell University.

 Early life and education

 Gandhi was born in Mumbai and is the daughter of the late Indian philosopher Ramchandra Gandhi and the great-granddaughter of the Indian Independence movement leader Mahatma Gandhi.
 She has offered analysis that some of Mahatma Gandhi's philosophies (on nonviolence and vegetarianism, for example) and policies were influenced by transnational as well as indigenous sources.
 She received her undergraduate degree from Hindu College, Delhi and her doctorate was from Balliol College, Oxford.

 She is also the great-granddaughter of C. Rajagopalachari.
 Her paternal grandfather Devdas Gandhi was the youngest son of Mahatma Gandhi and her paternal grandmother Lakshmi was the daughter of C. Rajagopalachari.